IBM/istio101/workshop/exercise-5/README.md

 An Ingress Gateway resource can be created to allow external requests through the Istio Ingress Gateway to the backing services.

-### Expose the Guestbook app with Ingress Gateway if you have paid cluster
+### Expose the Guestbook app with Ingress Gateway

+1. If you have a paid cluster:

-1. Configure the guestbook default route with the Istio Ingress Gateway.
+    a.
+Configure the guestbook default route with the Istio Ingress Gateway.
 The `guestbook-gateway.yaml` file is in this repository (istio101) in the `workshop/plans` directory

     ```shell
     kubectl create -f guestbook-gateway.yaml
     ```

-2. Get the **EXTERNAL-IP** of the Istio Ingress Gateway.
+    b.
+Get the **EXTERNAL-IP** of the Istio Ingress Gateway.

     ```shell
     kubectl get service istio-ingressgateway -n istio-system